Clewr130841/-AlmostSpaceInvaders/README.md

 # AlmostSpaceInvaders

- An old game written in old JS
+An old game written in old JS style with prototypes and etc

 If you want to play http://htmlpreview.github.io/?https://github.com/Clewr130841/AlmostSpaceInvaders/blob/master/index.html